 Addiction Problem in Plymouth

-Living in Plymouth, you will have noticed how communities and neighbourhoods are being torn apart by drug addiction.
+Living in Plymouth, you will have noticed how communities and neighbourhoods are being torn apart by alcohol and drug addiction.

 Addiction is so widespread in Plymouth that dealers sell drugs openly to people.